The Christian Heritage Centre

 Short summer courses

-Explore the rationality of the Catholic Faith in today's world
+Part of the Faith & Reason course series, exploring the rationality of the Catholic Faith in todays world

-Our three Faith & Reason courses provide a systematic overview of the fundamental themes of the Catholic faith.
+This course is part of our Faith & Reason course series, which provide a systematic overview of the fundamental themes of the Catholic faith.
 At the same time, these are approached in the context of contemporary culture and thinking, in order to engage in a dialogue that is relevant today.

 Each course is entirely standalone and does not require attendance at the other courses.
-The courses nonetheless offer a progression through the below three themes, whilst also providing some link-up material between each course:
+The courses nonetheless offer a progression through the three themes as below, whilst also providing some link-up material between each course.

 The Faith & Reason courses require no prior qualification or background in philosophy or theology, and are suited to anyone wanting to deepen their understanding of the Catholic faith, whether from within or without the Church.